aogaki/DELILA2/lib/net/README.md

 ## Thread Safety

-- **Serializer**: Thread-safe for read operations, serialize different data in parallel
+- **DataProcessor**: Thread-safe for read operations, process different data in parallel
 - **ZMQTransport**: Not thread-safe, use one instance per thread or add external synchronization
 - **EventData**: Thread-safe for read operations after construction